-If your business isn’t serving the overall vision you have for your life, than what is the point?
+If your business isn’t serving the overall vision you have for your life, then what is the point?

-I legitimately believe that putting yourself before your business ultimately leaves to a larger amount of success in the long run.
+I legitimately believe that putting yourself before your business ultimately leads to a larger amount of success in the long run.

 You will work harder, more productively, and more creatively when you are happy, well-rested and feel satisfied with the job that you’re doing.
 You’ll also be less likely to suffer from burn out, you’ll work more consistently, and you’ll be able to focus on projects long enough to see them through to success.

 Your level of sleep affects dozens of mental functions that are at play each and every minute you’re at work.